86Box logo

 Bring your own manager

 PCem has a built-in manager, which allows you to keep and run multiple emulated machine configurations from one place.
 86Box does not have such a manager, though one is planned for the future.
-For now, you can use our 86Box Manager application, which provides basic configuration management; or, even better, use the community-developed WinBox for 86Box, which has an user-friendly interface resembling PC virtualizers, as well as presets, screenshot and printed document management, and other cool features.
+For now, you can use our 86Box Manager or other manager applications developed by the community, which provide at least basic configuration management.

 There is no migration path for configuration files, as the format is too different.
 You will have to reconfigure your emulated machine on 86Box, but that’s a nice opportunity to double-check your configuration while also checking out our features.
 More on the differences between PCem and 86Box in the configuration department later.